RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 However this was not true, Naughty Dog would often break Sony's reccomended development process by not using their provided libraries and instead program their own bespoke more efficient libraries to push the hardware to its limits.

-## Animatiomn
+## Animation
 The characters were also animated differently to most games, rather than giving a character bones and moving them around Naughty Dog's animators instead moved individual vertices around to create Crashes exaggerated expressions.

 This was in an era where bone animations in games were primitive and characters were low poly, so this made Crash stand out from the crowd as an emotive cartoon character.
-Naughty Dog would use its technique to even greater effect later on in jak and daxter [^1].
+Naughty Dog would use its technique to even greater effect later on in Jak and Daxter [^1].

-## Use of Fixed Camera Optimizations
+## Use of Fixed Camera Optimisations
 The in-game camera moves on a fixed path through each level so a lot of things could be pre calculated before putting the game on the disc.

 3D games need to calculate the correct order in which to render polygons on the fly, but the PlayStation had no easy way to do that.